So you’ve officially become torn between getting a job or starting your own business….

 There’s two YouTube channels started on the same day:

-CHANNEL 1.)
+YOUTUBE CHANNEL 1.)
 A grown man starts a YouTube channel because he saw that some YouTuber’s make lots of money…..so he starts doing product review videos and putting a bunch of affiliate links in the description.
-He hopes his new YouTube channel will also make him millions.
+He hopes his new YouTube channel will make him millions like that famous YouTuber he is copying.

 Which of these two YouTube channels will end up succeeding?